 Ms Mabodiba Maake

-My MSc focuses on the Bradyrhizobium and Mesorhizobium genus in South African indigenous legumes within the Genisteae tribe.
-The Genisteae tribe (sub-family Papilionoideae) is one of the largest tribes of legumes and are predominantly nodulated by strains in the genus Bradyrhizobium.
-This genus can establish symbiosis with many agriculturally important legumes such as cowpea and Bambara groundnut and also have broad geographical distribution.
-This study employs both culture-dependent (polyphasic approach; genomic, phylogenetic and phenotypic test) to study the diversity of rhozbia in indigenous legumes.
+My MSc focuses on the diversity of Bradyrhizobium and Mesorhizobium strains in South African indigenous legumes within the Genisteae tribe.
+The Genisteae tribe (sub-family Papilionoideae) is one of the largest legume tribes and are known to be predominantly nodulated by Bradyrhizobium.
+Recent studies show that southern African lineage Genisteae may associate predominantly with Mesorhizobium.
+This study employs culture-dependent approaches i.e. polyphasic approaches including genomic, phylogenetic and phenotypic tests to study the diversity of rhizobia in indigenous legumes.
 This study will contribute towards the discovery and development of highly effective rhizobia inoculants for sustainable and cheaper food production.

 FABIans joined young researchers from several countries for the South African Society of Bioinformatics Student Council (SASBi-SC) Online Student Symposium from 4-6 August.
 FABIans contributed two oral presentations and a project overview to the 30 presentations at the online symposium.

 For the first time in its 23-year history, FABI hosted a virtual Society for the Presentation of Outrageous Findings (SPOOF) event on 17 July.
 FABIans submitted nine pre-recorded videos, which in the spirit of the time, reflected the lighter moments of a nation under lockdown.
 The Gene Jockeys took the prize for the Best Abstract (with the subliminal message “Vote for us.
 FABI Director Prof.